chrispsommers/DASH/test/test-cases/functional/saic/tutorial/README.md

 The test case code to apply the create and remove commands consists merely of reading JSON into a variable, and feeding that variable (an array of SAI records) to the `process_commands()` method.
 We explain this technique in [Pattern: reading JSON config files and applying them](#pattern-reading-json-config-files-and-applying-them).

 ## [test_sai_vnets_config_via_custom_gen.py](test_sai_vnets_config_via_custom_gen.py)
 This test-case illustrates how to write a custom config "generator" which uses the Python `yield` command to emit a series of "SAI records" via an iterator.
-The custom config generator generates the exact same VNIs as the examples above, but we demonstrate the generator syntax which uses the `yield` keyword, see below:
+The custom config generator generates the exact same vnis as the examples above, but we demonstrate the generator syntax which uses the `yield` keyword, see below:
 ```
 def make_create_cmds():
     """ Return some configuration entries using custom generator"""